-- 11. Rule 21-B-3, Application for Permit to Connect to or Modify a Connection to a Water Distribution System, is amended to update the existing rule and add language from the Model Water Efficient Landscape Ordinance. - 12.
-Rule 24-E, Calculation of Water Capacity and Capacity Fees, is amended to add language from the Model Water Efficient Landscape Ordinance regarding submitting a Landscape Documentation Package with the Water Permit application. - 13.
-Rule 142, Water Efficiency Standards, is amended to reflect amendments to the Model Water Efficient Landscape Ordinance. - 14.
+- 11. Rule 11, Definitions, is amended to reflect new terms specific to the Water Efficient Landscape Rule and to amend existing definitions for consistency with Monterey County's landscape ordinances.
+This action is necessary to ensure consistency throughout Monterey County. - 12.
+Rule 21-B-3, Application for Permit to Connect to or Modify a Connection to a Water Distribution System, is amended to update the existing Rule and add language from the Model Water Efficient Landscape Ordinance. - 13.
+Rule 23-B-2-(b), Mandatory Conditions, Action on Application for a Water Permit to Connect to or Modify an Existing Water Distribution System, is amended to reflect the permit requirements for Residential and Non-Residential landscaping. - 14.
+Rule 24-E, Calculation of Water Capacity and Capacity Fees, is amended to add language from the Model Water Efficient Landscape Ordinance regarding submitting a Landscape Package with the Water Permit application. - 15.
+Rule 142, Water Efficiency Standards, is amended to reflect amendments to the Model Water Efficient Landscape Ordinance. - 16.
 This ordinance authorizes the Board of the Monterey Peninsula Water Management District to adopt, by separate resolution, a Landscape Manual entitled the "Monterey Peninsula Water Management District Landscape Manual Standards, Guidelines and Specified Performance Requirements for Landscape Water Use and Irrigation" ("Landscape Manual").
-The Landscape Manual has been developed to work in conjunction with the ordinance, to explain the regulations and provide technical information, and it could be updated periodically by resolution without requiring amendment to Rule 142.1. - 15.
-This ordinance is applicable to Sites within the Monterey Peninsula Water Management District that install new or Refurbished Landscapes (as defined in this ordinance) after December 1, 2015. - 16.
-This ordinance is consistent with and supportive of other water conservation policies and regulations set forth in the Monterey County Code ("MCC") that apply in the coastal and inland zones. - 17.
+The Landscape Manual has been developed to work in conjunction with the ordinance, to explain the regulations and provide technical information, and it could be updated periodically by resolution without requiring amendment to Rule 142.1. - 17.
+This ordinance is applicable to Sites within the Monterey Peninsula Water Management District that install new or Refurbished Landscapes (as defined in this ordinance) after December 1, 2015. - 18.
+This ordinance is consistent with and supportive of other water conservation policies and regulations set forth in the Monterey County Code ("MCC") that apply in the coastal and inland zones. - 19.
 This Ordinance is exempt from review under the California Environmental Quality Act ("CEQA") (California Public Resources Code Section 21000 et seq.).
 Pursuant to State CEQA Guidelines section 15307 (14 Cal.
 Code Regs. §15307), this Ordinance is covered by the CEQA Categorical Exemption for actions taken to assure the maintenance, restoration, enhancement, or protection of a natural resource where the regulatory process involves procedures for protection of the environment.